What is Hypoparathyroidism?

 How will having hypopara affect my life?

 Many people with hypopara lead perfectly normal lives, work full time, have families and even run in marathons.
-However, for others, symptoms can sometimes have a significant impact on a patient’s ability to do the things that matter to them, such as going to work or socialising with their friends and family.
-We asked people living with hypopara how their condition affected their ability to perform everyday activities:
+However, for others, symptoms can sometimes have a significant impact on their ability to do the things that matter to them, such as going to work or socialising with their friends and family.
+We asked people living with hypopara how their condition affected their ability to perform everyday activities.
+Read the results here